Gift Icon

 U.S. Department of Transportation - An Overview

 The DOT (Department of Transportation) is the U.S. federal agency in charge of developing and maintaining the infrastructure and systems related to transportation within the country.
-From airlines to roads to railways, the Department of Transportation supports the moving of American citizens by trucks, cars, planes, trains, and ships.
+From airlines to roads to railways, the Department of Hauling supports the moving of American citizens by trucks, cars, planes, trains, and ships.

 In terms of road transportation, local and state governments play the main roles in operating public systems and in creating new roads.
 However, the Department of Transportation also plays an important part by assuring the funding of lower-level governments so they can improve the means of transport in the US.